Knowledgeable Answers To Common Questions About Indiana Family Law

 Most states, including Indiana, use the “equitable distribution” model.
 This means that courts must ensure that all marital assets are divided equitably, which isn’t always the same thing as equally.
 There may be reasons to deviate from a 50-50 split, and courts are allowed to do so (or approve negotiated settlement proposals that do so), when appropriate.

 What Are Some Of The Benefits Of Mediated Divorce In Indiana?

 For most of the history of divorce in America, litigated divorce was the only option.
 This is an adversarial process by design.
 While it is necessary in some cases, it is not the best option for spouses who can resolve their differences through cooperation and negotiation.
 Mediation is one such option for clients looking for a peaceful alternative.

 - Tends to be cheaper for all involved

 - Gives both parties more control over the outcome of the case

 - Maintains privacy by not making the details of your divorce public

-Our firm offers mediation services in addition to more traditional representation, and we would be happy to discuss all of your options during a free consult.
+Our firm offers mediation services in addition to more traditional representation, and we would be happy to discuss all of your options during a consult.